loco8406/ECM2434-Sustainability-Software/README.md

 This project is now complete.
 Thank you for your interest.<br>
 This is a sustainability app brought to you by The Procrastinators Dev Team!<br>

-USERS: Please follow [this user guide](User Guide.docx) provided for your convenience.
+USERS: Please follow [this user guide](User-Guide.docx) provided for your convenience.
 This walks you through basic operation of the program.  <br>
-ADMINISTRATIONS: Please follow the deployment guide below.
+ADMINISTRATORS: Please follow the deployment guide below.

 # Deployment Guide on AWS EC2 with Custom Domain + SSL